anilkaushikwireless/location_engine/README.md

 # BLE location engine using Kapacitor UDF function
 ------------------------------------------------

-Location engine calculates the log lat of asset using trilateration.
+Location engine calculates the long and lat of asset using trilateration.

+This is based on the assumption that asset would send chirp using BLE/WiFi and there would be receivers to listen for these chirps.Receivers would report out the chirp's RSSI value.
+Receivers would be deployed at well defined location (lat and long is known to the system).

 This is implemented as a TASK in Kapacitor on top of influxDB and computes location and stores Asset Location Events in the influxDB